ffac/gluon-ssid-changer/README.md

 gluon-ssid-changer
 ==================

+_This branch of the script contains the ssid-changer version for the gluon 2018.1.x branch.
+For the 2017.1.x release of Gluon use the branch "lede"._

 This package adds a script to change the SSID to an Offline-SSID when there is no connection to any gateway.
 This SSID can be generated from the nodes hostname with the first